keshavkumarhembram/3-calculator/README.md

 ```
 ## Conclusion

-It's a great project to learn javascript and eval() function.
-Handling error.
+It's a great project to learn javascript, eval() function, and handling error.
 It is also good for learning grid.

 There are some suggestions that I want to recommend for your project that you can do in your project.
 You can also change that in my repository.
 I will be happy to merge those changes.
 - adding the `backspace` key